hariramt/Single2FlexibleOnline/single2flexibleonline-migrate-using-the-azure-cli.md

 The `filter` parameter has two options:

 - `Active`: Lists the current active migration attempts (in progress) into the target server.
-It does not include the migrations that have reached a failed, canceled, or succeeded state.
+It does not include the migrations that have reached a failed, cancelled, or succeeded state.
 - `All`: Lists all the migration attempts into the target server.
 This includes both the active and past migrations, regardless of the state.

 For more information about this command, use the `help` parameter: